Botox can help individuals with spinal cord injuries effectively manage a wide range of complications.

 Botox is a temporary treatment that does not target the underlying nerve damage responsible for complications of spinal cord injury.
 As a result, individuals must continuously get Botox injections to maintain its effects.

-One way to maximize the effects of Botox to promote more long-term benefits is to take advantage of reduced spasticity and participate in an intensive physical therapy program to improve motor control.
+One way to maximize the effects of Botox to promote more long-term benefits is to take advantage of reduced spasticity and participate in an intensive physical and occupational therapy program to improve motor control.
 When Botox is administered for the purpose of reducing spasticity, the muscles can become more relaxed, allowing for the individual to gain the range of motion necessary to participate in more of the exercises that physical and occupational therapists would provide.

 This is possible because the spinal cord can utilize neuroplasticity to regain functions affected by injury.
 One of the best ways to promote neuroplasticity is through repetitive practice, which reinforces demand for those specific functions.